-A health and safety risk assessment is a crucial part of any effective occupational health and safety management plan.
+A health and safety assessment is a crucial part of any effective OHS management plan.
 When an effective health and safety risk assessment is conducted, hazards and risks can be uncovered and the people who are most likely to be at risk can be identified and safeguarded.

-Even though the Occupational Health and Safety Act expects for a health and safety risk assessment to be done annually, it is imperative for a risk assessment to be conducted when an incident has occurred, there are significant changes in the work environment, before new activities start, and when there are any new hazards identified within the workplace, which could cause risk.
+The Health and Safety Risk Assessment should be done annually, it is also imperative for an assessment to be conducted when an incident has occurred, there are significant changes in the work environment before new activities start, and when there are any new workplace hazards identified, which could cause risk.

 - Identification of hazards.